 Marriage and Domesticity

 California makes a distinction between married couples and domestic partners.
-When a couple divorce and one spouse is ordered to provide financial benefits, it’s called “spousal support,” while couples seeking to end their domestic partnerships will need to determine “partner support.”
+When a couple divorces and one spouse is ordered to provide financial benefits, it’s called “spousal support,” while couples seeking to end their domestic partnerships will need to determine “partner support.”

 What you might not know is that each California county’s laws are different than the others.
 Typically, these different rules apply for temporary financial support until the state laws and courts can make a final determination, along with the other details in a case that are based on California law.

-One of the primary reasons for the differences from one county to the next, has to do with the varied demographics throughout California.
+One of the primary reasons for the differences from one county to the next has to do with the varied demographics throughout California.
 The types of jobs, the median income, etc. play a role in how spousal support is calculated.
 For information on Oceanside’s rules of court, visit the San Diego County page here.